 What’s obvious through the conversation is the heightened sensitivity and intelligence of the kid.

-The dynamics between Frank and Mary are more than just a parent-child relationship.
+The dynamic Frank and Mary share goes beyond a parent-child relationship.
 They behave more or less like long-time buddies.

 Mary stands out in her elementary class room.
 She displays a tiny bit of her extraordinary math skills to startle her homeroom teacher Bonnie (Jenny Slate).